Research

 (2025) Knick, Emily.
 Future reference and covert modality in Khalkha Mongolian.
 Proceedings of the Linguistic Society of America, 10(1), 5936. [proceedings]

 (accepted) Knick, Emily* and Sharf, Eli*.
 On focus and the perfect aspect.
-Talk at Sinn und Bedeutung 30, Frankfurt, Germany.
+Talk at Sinn und Bedeutung 30, Goethe University Frankfurt.